protz/dagstuhl-rust-2025/2-Proposal.md

     fraught.
 JP: I think it'd be ok to ask participants to prepare a few potential
     challenges/targets ahead of time, then sift through them during the seminar?
+AF: For verification targets, I believe it would need to be prepared in advance.
+For analysis tools, I am reasonably hopeful we could identify several CVEs in the morning, and spend time in the afternoon modifying/minimizing them to fit some existing tools.

 # Difference to other Dagstuhl Seminars within related topics, in particular those within the same topic